 The world of work is constantly evolving.
 Who knows where we will be in the next 5 years?
-Will cables still be king of the job site or is 54V set to take over?
+Will cables still be king of the job site or is 54V or similar cordless tools set to take over?

 Cables can simply be a nuisance – tripping hazard, don’t stretch far enough, sometimes even dangerous.
 Cordless tools are quickly stepping up to the mark.
 With 36 and 54-volt tools now available, not to mention extremely powerful brushless motors, many new models are capable of producing power similar if not equal to that of a corded machine.
 Robust battery packs with lithium-ion technology contain loads of added benefits nowadays to keep your batteries staying powerful for longer.
 Cordless tools are in no way inferior to their mains-powered counterparts, each has its own benefits.